t-srk/Login-SignUp_Form/README.md

 # Login-SignUp_Form
-Responsive web app where user can login or sign up and see the details of other users belonging to the same group and logout
+Responsive web app where user can login or sign up to see the details of other users belonging to the same group and logout